Camp Wing Day Camp

 Camp Wing Day Camp Program Options

 Serving campers who are entering kindergarten at the end of summer, and who are currently in Kindergarten.
+Campers must be 5 or older by the first day of their session.

 Younger campers participate in smaller group activities throughout the day to offer them the additional support and supervision that they might need.
 Grove campers enjoy specialized activities geared toward kindergarten and first grade age groups.